 Chamath Palihapitiya, who joined Facebook in 2007 and later became its vice president for user growth, said that he and the company’s founders “have created tools that are ripping apart the social fabric of how society works.”

 The engineer-turned-investor added that he feels “tremendous guilt” for the impact Facebook has had on the world, and said that his kids don’t have profiles on the social network.

 “They’re not allowed to use this sh-t,” he said…

 Facebook’s first president, Sean Parker said Facebook is designed to exploit “a vulnerability in human psychology” to get its users addicted…

 “It is eroding the core foundation of how people behave by and between each other,” he said.
 “And I don’t have a good solution.
 My solution is I just don’t use these tools anymore.”…

 “The short-term, dopamine-driven feedback loops we’ve created are destroying how society works,” he continued.
 “No civil discourse, no cooperation; misinformation, mistruth.
 And it’s not an American problem… This is a global problem.” – NY Post 12/11/17

 As long as science is used in a way that treats the world as a mass of material, treats minds as brains, use gain and ambition as acceptable motives for action, and feel no compunction about leaving loving kindness out when considering what to do, we will proceed, step by step, through cities and cars, computers and phones, to robots and artificial intelligence, to artificial experience, to artificial everything, to death.

-Reward systems decoupled from human love and the natural world exhaust us, tempt us to take poison for happiness, and to miss the experience of joy, in times of abundance and in difficulty.
+Reward systems decoupled from human love, responsibility for other people and the natural world, exhaust us, tempt us to take poison for happiness, and to miss the experience of joy – in times of abundance and times of difficulty.